pvtrcorps/scene_nodes/README.md

 evaluate_scene_tree(tree)
 ```

-Nodes that modify objects, such as **Transform** and **Cycles Attributes**, support
+Nodes that modify or load objects, such as **Transform**, **Cycles Attributes**
-an optional *Filter* property.
-The expression can include wildcards to match
+and **Scene Instance**, support an optional *Filter* property.
+The expression can
-object names or collection paths, allowing selective updates.
+include wildcards to match object names or collection paths, allowing selective
+updates.

 ## Migration